Kamphaeng Phet and Phitsanulok might not be the most exciting spots in Thailand, nevertheless, you’ll possibly have to take those detours.

 Nevertheless, if you want to be sure, I recommend you check the Wi-Fi quality of your hotel beforehand.
 You’ll find the link in my post World’s Most Complete Travel Information which is an indispensable globetrotter-classic, anyway.

 Kamphaeng Phet and Phitsanulok were only two of the destinations I’ve visited during my exciting trip to Thailand.
 So go to the main post to check out all the other places.
+There you’ll also find valuable general information that will make your trip smoother.

 If you choose to pin this post for later, please use one of these pictures: